lordpansar/lordpansar.github.io/_posts/2021-11-10-github-enterprise-authorization.markdown

 <h4>Step 2</h4>

-Now you're going to create the access token.
+Now you're ready to create the access token.
 Although it's not required, it's a good idea to add a note on what this token is used for.
-E.g. 'GitKraken'.
+E.g. 'GitKraken on work laptop'.
 This will make it easier to keep track of your tokens if you've generated multiple ones.

 ![The token generation view in Github]({{ "/assets/images/github-authentication/create-pat.png" | absolute_url }})